MercurialMune/Plotting-API-Data-using-MatPlotLib/README.md

 Alternatively, you could email the main developer at munenecyp@gmail.com with ideas on how this project could be more effective, efficient or beneficial.

+## Further Exploration

+The current project is a boiler plate for a further exploration.
+This will be the automation of API data visualization.

 ## Versioning
 GIT and GitHub